Records Committee

 1. Bryant - 9 Jul (Bold and italics added by webmaster)

 Red Knot-this species is severely declining across its range, including Utah.
 It used to be fairly easy to find flocks of a dozen or more on the Antelope Island Causeway in spring, but the past few years it's become harder and usually just a few.
 If you look at records on eBird, they are pretty rare away from Great Salt Lake: a few from Utah Lake, but all others single birds seen once.
-I therefore propose we put them on the review list excluding the Great Salt Lake, specially the area east of I-15, north of I-80, south of I-84 and Highway 30 in Box Elder county, with the western boundary being the 113th longitude.
+I therefore propose we put them on the review list excluding the Great Salt Lake, specially the area west of I-15, north of I-80, south of I-84 and Highway 30 in Box Elder county, with the western boundary being the 113th longitude.

 Inca Dove-once common in the lowlands of Washington county, this species is possibly extirpated with no records since 2023, no documented records(photos) since 2022.
 Review in all of Utah.
 Again, our future roll may be shifting to documenting declining species